Meeting Your Child’s Dentistry Needs in Herriman and Daybreak

 Our team’s training and experience allow us to provide a safe and comfortable experience for your child, whether your child is ready for their 6-month dental checkup or a more extensive oral procedure.
-Our dentists are board-certified specialists for the American Academy of Pediatric Dentistry (AAPD), which means that, on top of graduating from dental school, they spent several additional years learning safe practices specific to treating young patients.
+Each of our dentists is a board-certified specialist for the American Academy of Pediatric Dentistry (AAPD), which means that, on top of graduating from dental school, they spent several additional years learning safe practices specific to treating young patients.

 White composite fillings are typically the best option to fill your child’s cavity and restore a tooth.
 These fillings are made from a mixture of composite resins (mixtures of plastics and silica) and are designed to match the original color of your child’s tooth.
 Unlike highly noticeable silver (amalgam) fillings, white composite fillings are practically undetectable and will help your child maintain a beautiful smile!